 Enrollment at the UNTHSC is considered implicit acceptance of the rules, regulations, and guidelines governing student behavior and promulgated by the institution.
 The student is responsible for being aware of these requirements and posted changes.
 In addition, all students are expected to know and obey the requirements of federal, state, and local laws.
 Any student who violates a provision of those laws is subject to disciplinary action, including expulsion, notwithstanding any action taken by civil authorities on account of the violation.
 Special care shall be taken to assure due process and to identify the defined routes of appeal when a student feels their rights have been violated.
 PA students may be subject to misconduct penalties and placed on non-academic probation for breaches of conduct contained in the Student Code of Conduct and/or a course syllabus.

-A student may be dismissed from the program if that student:
+A PA student may be dismissed from the PA program if that student:

-- Earns a failing grade in any course
+- Earns a failing grade in any academic course or clinical practicum.

-- Fails a course due to unprofessional behavior
+- Fails a course or clinical practicum due to unprofessional behavior.

-- Fails to progress satisfactorily as outlined in an approved remediation plan
+- Fails to meet any requirements outlined in an approved remediation plan.

 Failure to earn a passing grade for a course will be considered grounds for automatic dismissal unless otherwise approved for retention by the Dean.
 The PA Student Performance Committee is not restricted from recommending PA students for probation or dismissal for reasons of unethical, unprofessional, and/or unacceptable behavior by the student.
 Failure due to poor class participation must be documented.
 Students who do not meet the standards specified for promotion and graduation may be given opportunities to correct deficiencies.
 Any student failing a course while on academic probation is subject to automatic dismissal, unless otherwise recommended for retention by the PA Student Performance Committee and approved by the Dean.